Published: 2026-05-23

 Teams do better when information is easy to find, share, and update.
-Too often, knowledge gets scattered across emails, chat threads, personal notes - or worse, it never gets written down at all.
-To address this, I created a OneNote template that serves as a single, organized knowledge base for the team, and a simple methodology anyone can follow to take notes as they work.
+Too often, knowledge gets scattered across emails, chat threads, and personal notes, or worse, it never gets written down at all.
+To address this, I created a OneNote template that gives IT engineering teams a single, organized knowledge base and a simple methodology anyone can follow while documenting their work.

 Each engineer acts as a Subject Matter Expert (SME) in specific technologies, developing deep knowledge in key areas, yet maintaining enough shared understanding that anyone on the team can step in, contribute, or take over when needed.